aiefymenko/snake-client/README.md

 - Run the development snake client using the `node play.js` command and don't forget that you need to specify your name in command line.
 - Press "r" to "reload" your snake
 - Press "spacebar" to see how your snake "jumps"
+- Don't hit the wall, it's deadly
+- Press "CTRL" + "C" if you have enough eaten for today
+- Don't "idle" or do :)

 ## Acknowledgements